ToBlick/cs101/content/syllabus.md

 You will receive a grade calculated on the following rubric:

+- 10% in-class quizzes
-- 20% assignments
+- 15% assignments
-- 25% first exam
+- 20% first exam
 - 25% second exam
 - 30% third exam

 ### Quizzes & Assignments

-Quizzes and assignments are completed outside of class in [Brightspace](https://brightspace.nyu.edu).
+Online quizzes and assignments are completed outside of class in [Brightspace](https://brightspace.nyu.edu).

+In-class quizzes are there for you to check your knowledge before the exams.
+You will have a rough idea of when they will take place.

 All assigned work is due _before_ class on the due date indicated on the [schedule](/).